alk05/routing-comparison-nwm-nextgen-troute/README.md

 For the gage data, two more changes are needed.
 Adjust the start and end dates at the bottom of the `get_comparison_data` function, and in the function `show_combined_info`, edit the NextGen IDs associated with each gage.

 NextGen IDs correspond to multiple NWM streamreaches.
 Many of these NWM IDs are tributaries to the main branch of the creek or river, and they are unaffected by the precipitation that happened upstream from the main branch.
 As a result, they show essentially no response during a rainfall event; their flowrate is basically zero.
-The code has a `zero_tolerance` that can be set to filter out these negligible IDs.
+The code has a `zero_tolerance` that can be set to filter out these IDs.
 The code also plots an average of the remaining NWM IDs.